leihuagh/Python-for-Beginners-Learning-Notes/docs/04_Operators/001_Overview.md

 ## Definitions

-- Operators are the constructus which can manipulate the values of the Operands
+- Operators are the constructers which can manipulate the values of the Operands
 - Consider the expression 2 + 3 = 5
   - Operands: 2 and 3
   - Operator: +